lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 Some caveats you should considering when using maps are:
 - Map keys must be scalars (string, int, etc.).
-- You can'    t track presence of individual keys — you either have the key or you don'    t.
+- You can't track presence of individual keys — you either have the key or you don't.
 - Map order is not guaranteed.

 ## Modeling finite sets with `enum`:

-Let'    s model a note'    s status.
+Let's model a note's status.
 We might want to distinguish between active and archived notes:

 ```protobuf
 enum NoteStatus {